-In the coming year the NJ Farm Bureau shall:
+NJ Farm Bureau shall:

-- Work with our consultants, legislative leaders and the governor's office on a proposal to fund the TDR program through purchases by the private sector when accessing public financing programs as well as state permits needed to do projects that are tied to the region. - Review and comment upon each Plan Conformance petition to ensure that municipalities include in their master plans and land use ordinances as many as possible of the Plan policies that support and enhance continued farm viability, and that they consider creating a Receiving Area for the Highlands TDR program. - Continue to work cooperatively with the Highlands Council members and staff throughout the plan conformance process.
-Farm Bureau urges Highland landowners to use the greater influence they have with their own elected officials to effect changes for their benefit. - Work to educate farmer members in the Highlands region about the risks and benefits of their towns conforming to the RMP and arm them with questions to ask their town decision-makers and talking points to use in public hearings on Plan Conformance.
+Continue to work cooperatively with the Highlands Council members and staff throughout the plan conformance process.
+Farm Bureau urges Highland landowners to use the greater influence they have with their own elected officials to effect changes for their benefit.

+- Work to educate farmer members in the Highlands region about the risks and benefits of their towns conforming to the RMP and arm them with questions to ask their town decision-makers and talking points to use in public hearings on Plan Conformance.
 For Preservation Area farmers, Farm Bureau shall work to ensure that Municipal Plan Conformance does not negatively impact agricultural viability.
 For Planning Area farmers, Farm Bureau shall work to provide the proper tools to oppose or support the conformance process depending upon the impact conformance will have on agricultural viability. - Challenge the Legislature and the Governor to assess the total economic impact due to the Highlands Act and RMP to educate themselves as to the total cost of the Highlands Act and its impact on NJ's regional economy. - Monitor the development of required Agriculture retention and farmland preservation plans, and the municipal "consideration of Right to Farm Act provisions" in the new master plans and land use ordinances developed as part of Plan Conformance. - Work with the NJDA in urging the Highlands Council and the DEP to assist the NJDA in formulating and distributing an official statement defining actions Highlands farmers may take without the cost and stress of preparing and filing a fully detailed expensive Highlands Development application. - Educate new HLC members about Highland's agriculture.
 Provide them with up-to-date statistics about the industry and its value to the economy of the Region and the state.
-Plan and carry out another tour of Highland's farm operations for Council members and new HLC staff.

-- Continue to inform its Highlands region members about current, relevant issues through the weekly "This Week in Farm Bureau," the quarterly "Farm Bureau Update," and periodic updates to those who request them. - Urge the Governor and the Senate to appoint the full number of Council members as soon as possible and to assure that membership of the Highlands Council includes stakeholders who own land in the Preservation Area. - Support the functions of the newly-formed agriculture advisory committee. - Ensure that the Highlands Council not adopt forestry management rules specific to the Highlands that differ from any other statewide standards.
+Plan and carry out another tour of Highland's farm operations for Council members and new HLC staff. - Urge the Governor and the Senate to appoint the full number of Council members as soon as possible and to assure that membership of the Highlands Council includes stakeholders who own land in the Preservation Area. - Support the functions of the newly formed agriculture advisory committee. - Ensure that the Highlands Council not adopt forestry management rules specific to the Highlands that differ from any other statewide standards.